achanwl/visualizing-haproxy-metrics/README.md

 ## Summary

 In this post, it shows that it's fairly easy to visualize the already exposed HAProxy router metrics by deploying a simple basic custom Prometheus and Grafana stack.
-One can further expands on the idea to build a more robust, high availability stack with additional security considerations.
+One can further expand on the idea to build a more robust, high availability stack with additional security considerations.

 ## References